pauldcs/xdp/readme.md

 its arcane might unleashed to reveal the secrets buried within.

-Should you seek to embark on your journey from a certain byte, call forth the `-s` option, and behold the offset expressed.
+Should you seek to embark on your journey from a certain byte, call forth the `-o` option, and behold the offset expressed.
 The starting point is, by default, at naught.

-Let not the sheer volume of information intimidate you, for with the power of the `-r` option, you shall control the very boundaries of what is revealed.
+Let not the sheer volume of information intimidate you, for with the power of the `-n` option, you shall control the very boundaries of what is revealed.

-Beware, traveler, for the `-r` and `-s` options can also accept the power of arithmetic expressions.
+Beware, traveler, for the `-n` and `-o` options can also accept the power of arithmetic expressions.
 Let your calculations flow like a river, and the command shall follow your every whim.
 And for your convenience, the values provided for byte offsets